 - 11. Assignment Except as provided below in paragraph 12, no party may assign, transfer, or delegate any of its rights or obligations relating to this engagement without the prior written consent of the other parties. - 12.
-Subcontracting - Deloitte may use the services of any of its affiliates or any member firm of Deloitte Touche Tohmatsu Limited ('DTTL") and its respective subsidiaries and affiliates, including those operating outside Canada ("Deloitte Entities"), component auditors or, with the consent of the Authority, of any other party.
-Deloitte remains responsible to the Authority for services performed by Deloitte Entities under this engagement.
+Subcontracting - Deloitte may in performing this engagement use the services of any of its affiliates or any member firm of Deloitte Touche Tohmatsu Limited ('DTTL") and its respective subsidiaries and affiliates, including those operating outside Canada ("Deloitte Parties").
+Deloitte remains responsible to the Service for services performed by Deloitte Parties under this engagement.
 Each member firm of DTTL is a separate and independent legal entity operating under the names "Deloitte", "Deloitte & Touche", "Deloitte Touche Tohmatsu" or other related names; and services are provided by member firms or their subsidiaries or affiliates and not by DTTL. - 13.
-Survival of terms - The agreements and undertakings of the Authority contained in the engagement letter, together with the appendices to the engagement letter including these Terms, will survive the completion or termination of this engagement. - 14.
-Proportionate liability The Authority and Deloitte acknowledge where the audit is conducted pursuant to a statute governing the Authority that contains proportionate liability provisions that apply to an auditor, such as the Canada Business Corporations Act, the terms of the statute shall apply to this engagement.
-In the event that the Authority and Deloitte are not subject to such statutory provisions regarding proportionate liability, the Authority agrees that in any action, claim, loss or damage arising out of the engagement, Deloitte's liability will be several and not joint and several and the Authority may only claim payment from Deloitte of Deloitte's proportionate share of the total liability based on the degree of fault of Deloitte as finally determined by a court of competent jurisdiction. - 15.
-Client misrepresentation Deloitte shall not be liable to the Authority, and the Authority releases Deloitte, for all liabilities, claims, damages, costs, charges and expenses incurred or suffered by the Authority related to or in any way associated with the engagement that arise from or are based on any deliberate misstatement or omission in any material information or representation provided by or approved by any member of management of the Authority, officer of the Authority or member of the Audit Committee of the Authority.
+Survival of terms The agreements and undertakings of the Service contained in the engagement letter, together with the appendices to the engagement letter including these Terms, will survive the completion or termination of this engagement. - 14.
+Proportionate liability the Service and Deloitte acknowledge where the audit is conducted pursuant to a statute governing the Service that contains proportionate liability provisions that apply to an auditor, such as the Canada Business Corporations Act, the terms of the statute shall apply to this engagement.
+In the event that the Service and Deloitte are not subject to such statutory provisions regarding proportionate liability, the Service agrees that in any action, claim, loss or damage arising out of the engagement, Deloitte's liability will be several and not joint and several and the Service may only claim payment from Deloitte of Deloitte's proportionate share of the total liability based on the degree of fault of Deloitte as finally determined by a court of competent jurisdiction. - 15.
+Client misrepresentation Deloitte shall not be liable to the Service, and the Service releases Deloitte, for all liabilities, claims, damages, costs, charges and expenses incurred or suffered by the Service related to or in any way associated with the engagement that arise from or are based on any deliberate misstatement or omission in any material information or representation provided by or approved by any member of management of the Service, officer of the Service or member of the Audit Committee of the Service.

-16. Qualifications - Notwithstanding anything herein to the contrary, Deloitte may use the name of the Authority, refer to this engagement and the performance of the services in marketing, publicity materials and other material, as an indication of its experience, and in internal data systems.
+16. Qualifications - Notwithstanding anything herein to the contrary, Deloitte may use the name of the Service, refer to this engagement and the performance of the services in marketing, publicity materials and other material, as an indication of its experience, and in internal data systems.